January 26, 2011

 A scoliometer reading indicates the degree of vertebral rotation in scoliosis.

-Frequently, patients and parents are confused between the scoliometer and Cobb angle because both are reported in degrees.
-Often, patients will come to my office for an initial evaluation for scoliosis having never had a scoliometer measurement.
+Frequently, patients and parents are confused between the Scoliometer™ and Cobb angle because both are reported in degrees.
+Often, patients will come to see us for an initial evaluation for scoliosis but have never had a Scoliometer™ measurement.
 This points to the necessity of spinal screenings to detect scoliosis.

-In my opinion, the scoliometer reading is a good baseline measurement and makes it easy to monitor trunk asymmetry during follow-ups.
+The Scoliometer™ reading is a good baseline measurement.
+It makes it easy to monitor trunk asymmetry during follow-ups.
 However, like Cobb angle, this assessment is also subject to errors since the patient must assume the same position each time and there can be a variation among examiners.
 (See studies below).
+It’s most reliable when the same examiner performs the reading.

-Hence, the scoliometer is a good tool for scoliosis screening but should not be used as a diagnostic tool.
+Hence, the Scoliometer™ is a good tool for scoliosis screening but should not be the only tool used for diagnosis.
 Scoliometers are commonly used in school screenings.
-Depending upon the scoliometer reading, an adolescent may then be referred for a spinal x-ray.
-Some practitioners will refer for a x-ray to confirm scoliosis at 5º, some at 7º.
-The x-ray will determine if scoliosis is present and allow the physician to measure the degree or severity of scoliosis.
+Depending upon what the Scoliometer™ shows, an adolescent may then be referred for a spinal x-ray.
+Some practitioners will refer for an x-ray to confirm scoliosis at 5º, some at 7º.
+The x-ray will determine if scoliosis is present and allow the physician to measure the degree or severity of scoliosis on x-ray.
 When scoliosis is present the physician should report the Cobb angle of the spinal curve(s) to the patient and/or parents.
 It is then that a treatment plan can be determined based on the curve measurement and other factors.

-At Scoliosis 3DC®, scoliometer measurements are just one of the criteria we use to monitor scoliosis over time in patients we treat using Schroth method exercises and/or the Cheneau Gensingen brace.
+At Scoliosis 3DC®, Scoliometer™ measurements are just one of the criteria we use to monitor scoliosis over time in patients who wear a scoliosis brace or who have participated in our Schroth program.

 What Scoliosis 3DC® Patients Are Saying